Note Templates are a description of a prescribed data structure with pre-set sizes for data added to the body of Notes in a Notefile.

 For example, storing temperature data, each point will consist of a numeric value for temperature.
 Knowing this information prior to queuing each measurement value on the Notecard to store and transmit the data as raw bytes rather than including the JSON data structure for each data point.

-If the structure and size of the stored data elements cannot be known a priori, the data structure must change frequently, or the data structure must contain nested JSON elements, then Note Templates may not be a good fit.
+If the structure and size of the stored data elements cannot be known a priori, the data structure must change frequently, then Note Templates may not be a good fit.

 If the structure of a Note Template needs to change to accommodate a change the JSON data structure, issue a new note.template request to the Notecard.